Base64 Encoder/Decoder

 Example 3: 🔍 Decoding Base64 with Smart Detection

-Goal:Decode various Base64 formats including data URLs and detect content types.
+Goal:Decode various Base64 formats and detect content types.

 - Paste any Base64 string, data URL, or CSS url() format.